engineerookie/Advanced-DigtalClock/README.md

 This module is a 4-bit register that can be visualized through a seven-segment display.I mimicked the pattern of transferring data between two registers from the textbook.

 >sd1,sd2: The sign of menu.
->sd3:the first digit.
+>sd3:the first digit output.
->sd4:the second digit.
+>sd4:the second digit output.

 Tri-state is very important in this module to prevent data transfer at inappropriate time.
 <img src="https://user-images.githubusercontent.com/92795777/149868100-cf84cead-40a5-4c58-ad57-e28d8583fc04.jpg" width="400" height="300">